Sima Kotecha

-Sima Kotecha (born 14 March 1980, Basingstoke) is a British television and radio journalist working for the BBC in various roles since 2003, including within war zones.
-Kotecha has served as the UK editor and as occasional presenter of Newsnight.
+Sima Kotecha (born 1980, Basingstoke) is a British television and radio journalist working for the BBC in various roles since 2003, including within war zones.
+Kotecha has served as the UK editor and as occasional presenter of Newsnight, and as a stand in presenter on BBC Breakfast.

 Early years

 Sima Kotecha was born in Basingstoke and attended Richard Aldworth School Her parents are of Indian origin.
 She went to Surrey University in Guildford and Goldsmiths College, University of London to study for her master's degree in media and communications.
 Her first job was at BBC Radio Berkshire in 2003 and after that she took up an internship at the BBC's New York bureau.
 She worked for Talking Movies and BBC Radio 1's Newsbeat as their New York reporter from 2005 to 2010.
 She later worked for the PM programme on Radio 4 and as a multimedia reporter for the same network's Today programme.